snehalsaini/hackathon_project/README.md

 # hackathon_project
 ## Approach
 The project includes a data-preprocessing file which puts all the pictures in the dataset in one single folder and then produces a .csv file to indicate unqiue labels for each person's images.
 The final_model.ipynb contains the pixel normalization, training and testing image function altogether.
+The model at the end lets you input any image and gives the respective label for the person if the match is found.
 ## Model Architecture
 ### (0): Conv2d(1, 4, kernel_size=(3, 3), stride=(1, 1), padding=(1, 1))
 ### (1): BatchNorm2d(4, eps=1e-05, momentum=0.1, affine=True, track_running_stats=True)